 For the love of entertainment

-Honey Ryder may be the ultimate Bond girl for most, but there are many who would make a case for Honor Blackman’s Pussy Galore.
+Honey Ryder may be the ultimate Bond girl for most, but many would make a case for Honor Blackman’s Pussy Galore.
 And there’s a good case to be made, least of all because Blackman is the first Bond Girl who isn’t dubbed–meaning that unlike Andress, she gives a full performance.
 And what a performance!
-She just oozes sex and sarcasm.
+She makes irritated sarcasm sexy.
 Seriously, Pussy Galore has no patience for your sass.
-Also, this is a Bond girl who has her own Bond girls.
-Seriously, Pussy has a posse (I apologize wholeheartedly for that joke).
-Pussy Galore’s Flying Circus is a front for her gang of gorgeous female pilots/henchwomen, and they sure adore their leader (as an aside, Pussy will not be the last Bond girl to have her own circus).
-Anyway, most Bond girls just fall over into bed with 007, but Ms. Galore is near-unattainable (in the source novel she’s a lesbian), and she has no time for 007’s silly flirting.
-Of course, she’ll eventually warm up to his charms, but the chemistry getting to there is thrilling.* She starts out as Goldfinger’s henchwoman, but this lady is her own being, subservient to no one.
-The name Pussy Galore is the one that springs to mind first when asked for an example of a Bond girl.
-There have been lots of Bond girls with ridiculous names, and Pussy Galore is definitely their queen, but I do think that what raised the character to another level is the performance of Honor Blackman.
-She made Galore more than just a name.
+Also, this is Bond Girl has her own Bond girls: the gorgeous ladies of Pussy Galore’s Flying Circus (Pussy will not be the last Bond girl to have her own circus).
+Anyway, the parts where Ms. Galore has no time for 007’s silly flirting (in the source novel she’s a lesbian) are delicious.
+It has to be said, though: the scene where she and Bond get together is kinda rapey.
+No means no, dude.
+Pussy is also undermined by a sudden turn onto Bond’s side once she sleeps with him.
+It’s as if his penis knocks the evil out of her.
+There have been lots of Bond girls with ridiculous names, and Pussy Galore is their queen, but I do think that Honor Blackman’s performance made Galore more than just a name.

-Grades: Movie: 5/5; Bond Girl: 5/5; Villain: 5/5; Henchman: 5/5; Theme Song: 5/5
+Grades: Movie: 4/5; Bond Girl: 5/5; Villain: 5/5; Henchman: 5/5; Theme Song: 5/5